mandele1999/data_preprocessing_pipeline/README.md

 The pipeline is composed of interconnected steps, each responsible for a specific task, such as:

-Imputing Missing Values: Filling in gaps in the data to maintain consistency.
+- **Imputing Missing Values**: Filling in gaps in the data to maintain consistency.
-Scaling Numeric Features: Standardizing numerical variables to ensure uniformity across features.
+- **Scaling Numeric Features**: Standardizing numerical variables to ensure uniformity across features.
-Encoding Categorical Variables: Transforming categorical data into a format suitable for analysis or machine learning models.
+- **Encoding Categorical Variables**: Transforming categorical data into a format suitable for analysis or machine learning models.
-Detecting and Handling Outliers: Identifying and addressing anomalies that could skew results.
+- **Detecting and Handling Outliers**: Identifying and addressing anomalies that could skew results.
-By adhering to a predefined sequence of operations, the pipeline ensures consistency, reproducibility, and efficiency throughout the preprocessing process.
-The steps mentioned above represent fundamental functions that every pipeline should perform when preparing any dataset for analysis or modeling.
+The pipeline ensures consistency, reproducibility, and efficiency throughout the preprocessing process by adhering to a predefined sequence of operations.
+The steps above represent fundamental functions that every pipeline should perform when preparing any dataset for analysis or modeling.

-I will be building a data Preprocessing pipeline using Python based on the fundamental functions that every pipeline should perform while preprocessing any dataset.
+I will build a data Preprocessing pipeline using Python based on the fundamental functions every pipeline should perform while preprocessing any dataset.
-Data and case study used for this task is from [Statso](https://statso.io/data-preprocessing-case-study/)
+Data and case study used for this task are from [Statso](https://statso.io/data-preprocessing-case-study/)